pedro16v/lucky-draw/README.md

 # Random Concept Draw

-A simple web application for workshops that allows participants to draw random concepts across different categories: Timor-Leste, Entrepreneurship, Youth, and Sustainability.
-Each participant gets one unique concept, and the background color changes based on the concept category.
+A simple web application for workshop facilitators to distribute unique concepts to participants.
+Each participant scans a QR code to draw their own random concept from four categories: Timor-Leste, Entrepreneurship, Youth, and Sustainability.
+The background color changes based on the concept category, making it easy to identify which theme each participant got.

 ## Features

-- One-time random concept drawing per user
+- One-time random concept drawing per user (based on IP address)
-- Persistent results across page reloads
+- Persistent results across page reloads (until server restart)
-- QR code access for easy mobile participation
+- QR codes for easy access:
+  - WiFi connection QR code
+  - Application access QR code
-- Color-coded categories:
+- Color-coded concept categories:
   - Timor-Leste (Green)
   - Entrepreneurship (Blue)
   - Youth (Orange)
   - Sustainability (Yellow)
-- Test mode for trying out the system
+- Test mode for facilitators to try out the system
 - Simple, minimalist interface

+## Workshop Setup & Usage

+1. **Network Setup**
+   - Configure the `.env` file with your WiFi network details
+   - Start the server (see Running the Application below)
+   - Access `/wifi` to get the WiFi QR code
+   - Have all participants scan this code to join the same network

+2. **Application Access**
+   - Once participants are on the network, access `/qr` to get the application QR code
+   - Share this QR code with participants
+   - Each participant scans the code to access the application

+3. **Concept Drawing**
+   - Participants click the "DRAW A CONCEPT" button
+   - They receive a unique concept with a color-coded background
+   - The concept stays with them even if they reload the page
+   - Each IP address can only draw once until the server restarts

 ## Prerequisites